uChip/pi-top_Template--KiCad_BZR_4027/README.md

 Documentation is generally done in Wordpad .rtf format.

 Viewable versions of layout, schematic and documentation are generally available in common formats such as .pdf, .png, .jpg, .txt, etc.

-### Disclaimer
-While I wanted to contribute to the community, I have checked and this project does not load under KiCad 4.0.4.
-I get an error message parsing the pcb file.
-I guess I should not have installed the nightly builds, but I saw an YouTube that said back in February that version 5 would be out in a couple of months.
-Since it has been a couple of months I thought to not invest a lot of energy in the old one.
-Oops.
-Hopefully the new version will be out soon.
-If not I'll have to put time into back-porting the project to KiCad 4.

 ## Distribution License